flosfor/pvbs/readme.txt

 4) Any data in .CSV format

-* See also (https://github.com/flosfor/pvbs_auxiliary) for auxiliary scripts that can be used with PVBS.

 * Instructions:

 1) Run PVBS (pvbs.m)
 (designed for Prairie View 5.5; developed with Matlab 2020b, requires statistics & machine learning toolbox, signal processing toolbox)

-For a usage example:
+* For a usage example:

-2) Unzip sampledata.zip (, .z01, .z02)
+1) Unzip sampledata.zip (, .z01, .z02)
 (Download from Github by left-clicking on each file name and then clicking "download", instead of right-clicking on the file names and choosing "save link as" - file sizes should be 14.2 MB (.zip) or 24.0 MB (.z01 & .z02))

-3) Load sampledata.mat from PVBS using "Load Dataset (.mat)" (NOT "Load PV Experiment (.xml, .csv)" - this function is for loading experiments saved from Prairie View (VoltageRecording, LineScan, TSeries; via respective metadata), or .csv exported from PVBS)
+2) Load sampledata.mat from PVBS using "Load Dataset (.mat)" (NOT "Load PV Experiment (.xml, .csv)" - this function is for loading experiments saved from Prairie View (VoltageRecording, LineScan, TSeries; via respective metadata), or .csv exported from PVBS)

+* See also (https://github.com/flosfor/pvbs_auxiliary) for auxiliary scripts that can be used with PVBS.